Registration at Penn occurs at two distinct times: Advance Registration and the Course Selection period. Each period functions differently.

 It is very important to take part in Advance Registration.
 Students who do not advance register may find themselves closed out of the courses they wish to take.

-Students may seek to add a class until the end of the second full week of the semester (the end of the Course Selection period).
-Language classes under the 200 level and Writing Seminars may be added only until the end of the first full week of classes.
+Students may seek to add a class until the end of the Course Selection period, approximately two and half weeks into the semester.
+Language classes under the 200 level and writing seminars may be added only until the end of the first full week of classes.
 The Course Selection period allows students to visit classes before finalizing their schedules, but students are expected to attend all classes they may wish to add in order to keep up with assignments and material.
-Even during this period, instructors may choose to grant admission only to students who have been attending regularly.
+During this period, some instructors have their departments impose restrictions on their courses and authorize entry only to students who have been attending regularly.

 Incoming transfer students are urged to enroll in fall courses during the summer prior to the processing of freshman course requests in late July.
 Doing so will improve their chances of getting into courses for which they might be competing with freshmen.
 Upperclassmen are in the Course Selection period of registration and can continue to add and drop courses until the beginning of the fall semester.